EldritchKing/Omegons-Wrath/README.md

 On Windows, that is "%userprofile%\Battlescribe\data\Warhammer 40,000 9th Edition" by default.

-On Android, it is "\Android\data\net.battlescribe.mobile.rostereditor\files\data\Warhammer 40,000 9th Edition"

 Once the file is in that directory, you should see the new catalogue as a choice when you go to create a new Roster.